Select a theme: Light Mode | Dark Mode

 Under what circumstances are classes delayed or canceled?
 Who makes that call?

-It’s a team process, as representatives from about a dozen departments, including NYS University Police and Physical Facilities, gather to advise President Harvey Stenger on the approach to take for any given weather event, also considering detailed National Weather Service forecast information.
+It’s a team process, as representatives from about a dozen departments, including Provost Donald E. Hall, NYS University Police and Facilities Management, gather to advise on the approach to take for any given weather event, also considering detailed National Weather Service forecast information.

-Executive Director of Emergency Management David Hubeny and the chief of police are among those counseling the president as he decides whether to delay or cancel classes.
-Ultimately, the president makes the final decision by 6 a.m. on the day of the weather event, allowing time to notify the campus community.
+Executive Director of Emergency Management David Hubeny and the chief of police are among those who decide whether to delay or cancel classes.
+The final decision is made by 6 a.m. on the day of the weather event, allowing time to notify the campus community.

 “The top priority will always be safety,” Hubeny said.
-“If we feel there is a significant danger posed to our students, staff and faculty, then we will advise President Stenger of that concern.”
+“If we feel there is a significant danger posed to our students, staff and faculty, then we will advise the group of that concern.”

 Updates will be made via social media, the web, recorded messages and local media, but the primary method of notification for any schedule changes is B-ALERT.
-Register to receive B-ALERT messages at https://www.binghamton.edu/emergency/emergency-notification/text-alerts.html.
-If the emergency weather begins after classes began, the president can opt to cancel classes at a particular time of the day, again after consultation with many departments.
+Register to receive B-ALERT messages online.
+If the emergency weather begins after classes began, the group can opt to cancel classes at a particular time of the day, again after consultation with many departments.
+For info on closings and days, visit binghamton.edu/alert.

-“Although President Stenger has the authority to cancel classes, only the governor of New York can shut down the University,” Hubeny said.
+“Although the group has the authority to cancel classes, only the governor of New York can shut down the University,” Hubeny said.
 “We do not have the authority to tell staff and faculty to remain home — only the governor does.”

-Similarly, the president decides when to re-start classes with the help of his advisors.
+Similarly, the group decides when to re-start classes.

 Driving and parking — on campus and off